elsheikh21/car-racing-ppo/docs/PPO.md

 ---

 ### Why ppo
-1. Benefits of TRPO, but simpler. more general, better complexity
+1. Benefits of TRPO, but simpler. more general, better complexity.
+It adds the constraint directly into our optimization problem.
+2. Instead of solving TRPO using Conjugate gradient we can use stochastic gradient descent
-2. Outperform other online policy gradient methods & overall strikes as a favorable balance between sample complexity and simplicity and wall time
+3. Outperform other online policy gradient methods & overall strikes as a favorable balance between sample complexity and simplicity and wall time
     - Online policy: Agent can pick actions
     - Most obvious setup --- Learn with exploration but play without exploration
     - Agent follows his own policy --- Learn from either an expert -imperfect- or from recorded sessions -recorded data-
     - Agent creates its own data by interacting with the environment --- Leading to instability in the distribution of the observations & rewards
+4. Since it is a policy based method, it does not find or approximate value function, but, it tries to find/optimize directly the policy

 ---